fac-23/today-i-learned/posts/Getting to grips with GraphQL.md

 Despite reading some introductory blogs and podcasts it took me a while to understand what GraphQL actually is, this is because when people talk about GraphQL they are often referring to the GraphQL ecosystem which includes a range of technologies and tools that help support the use of GraphQL such as `Apollo, GraphiQL and PostGraphile`.

-GraphQL is query langauge.
+GraphQL is a query langauge.
 The langauge provides a structured, typed and agreed upon way to ask for data or mutate data on a server.
 GraphQL has an open specification which means that you can send a GraphQL query, or create a GraphQL server in many languages such as Python, Go or JavaScript.

 Queries are used to collect data, Mutations are used to update, delete or add data.